mydrive/mydrive.github.io/posts/ds_stack_setup.md

 10. Start your Notebooks server!!:
   * `ipython/bin/ipython notebook --profile=pyspark`

-Now you should be able to browse to `<host_running_notebooks_server>:8888` and and see the WebUI!
+Now you should be able to navigate to `<host_running_notebooks_server>:8888` and and see the WebUI!

-Finally, check that everything is working by creating a new notebook and typing `sc`.
+Finally, check that everything is working by creating a new notebook and typing and running `sc` into it.
 You should see `<pyspark.context.SparkContext at 0x7fc70ac8af10>`

 ## Troubleshooting: